mverleg/pyjson_tricks/README.md

 # Preserve type vs use primitive

-By default, types are encoded such that they can be restored to their original type when loaded with `json-tricks`.
+By default, types are encoded such that they can be restored to their original type when loaded with `ro-json`.
 Example encodings in this documentation refer to that format.

 You can also choose to store things as their closest primitive type